📋 Quick Summary

 Step 2: Mounting the Arduino and Motor Shield

-Now secure the Arduino Uno and the Adafruit Motor Shield to the chassis.
+With the motors in place, now secure the Arduino Uno and the Adafruit Motor Shield to the chassis.

 Secure the Arduino Holder

-Attach the 3D-printed Arduino holder to the center or rear of the chassis.
+First, attach the 3D-printed Arduino holder to the center or rear of the chassis.
 Leave enough room at the front or sides for the battery pack.
 Alternatively, use standoffs with M3 screws through the Arduino mounting holes, or simply attach the board with double-sided foam tape.

 Place the Arduino and Shield